mcnkowski/yt-caption2wiki/README.md

 Caption language needs to be specified using a BCP 47 language tag.

 For each video ID one JSON file is created in the specified path, with the video ID in its title.
-Each file contains video ID, raw captions retrieved from the video, plain text captions, and a list of wikiepdia articles containing the article URL, raw version of the article, and a plain text version.
+Each file contains video ID, raw captions retrieved from the video, plain text captions, and a list of wikipedia articles containing the article URL, raw version of the article, and a plain text version.

 A message is sent to an overseer actor every time a set of captions and Wiki articles is saved to a JSON.